oa-333/elog/README.md

     - Utility CLI tool also provided (elog_cli)
     - Publish remote configuration service to a Redis cluster (for service discovery)
     - Publish remote configuration service to a etcd cluster (for service discovery)
+- Dynamic Configuration
+    - Add, remove or edit log target while the application is logging (thread-safe)
+    - Replace global format and filter while the application is logging (thread-safe)
 - Extendibility
     - All entities in the library are extendible such that they can also be loaded from configuration (i.e. if you extend the library, there is provision to have your extensions to be loadable from configuration file)
         - log targets